I can’t seem to register for Home Portal

 I have had problems getting through on the phone, why is this?

-Telephones are very busy, especially at rebooking.
-However, we do aim to return every call as quickly as we can, but as we have teaching commitments there may be times when the phones are unmanned.
+Our telephone lines can be very busy at times, however, we do aim to return every call as quickly as we can, but as we have teaching commitments there may be times when the phones are unmanned.
 If a message is left we aim to return the call the next day, but no longer than 5 working days.
 Please be aware that when we return your call it will show up on your phone screen as an '0300' number so please do not dismiss this as a marketing call.
 We always leave a message where possible if the call remains unanswered.

 Why are teachers not in the pool when teaching children?